Florida State Road 80: History

 The route of State Road 80 was largely built in the 1920s.
 The first vehicle to travel the route from Belle Glade to Palm Beach was in 1923.
 The section from Twenty Mile Bend to West Palm Beach was considered part of the Conners Highway, which opened on July 4, 1924.
 Segments west of Lake Okeechobee would be completed by 1926.

 The route was first designated State Road 25 in 1923, running from Palm Beach to Punta Rassa.
 As a result of the 1945 Florida State Road renumbering, the route became State Road 80 from Fort Myers to Palm Beach, and the segment west of Fort Myers to Punta Rassa became State Road 867.
 (Ironically, State Road 25 still applies today to the concurrency with US 27 as that is now US 27’s hidden designation).

 The segment between Belle Glade and Twenty Mile Bend, designated as the Kenneth C. Mock Memorial Highway was completed in 1989, making SR 80 a four-lane divided highway between Belle Glade and West Palm Beach.
 Prior to this, SR 80 (and US 441) ran just to the south along what is now County Road 880.
 US 98, which previously ran along SR 700 (Conners Highway), would later be rerouted onto this route beginning around 2000.

 Until 2002, Palm Beach County's Southern Boulevard was a four-lane road with a center left-turn lane, causing high gridlock due to the rapidly growing western suburbs of Loxahatchee, Royal Palm Beach and Wellington.
 The road was known as "Killer 80" due to its high fatality rate.
 In 2002, after many years of debate, the Florida Department of Transportation embarked on a $78 million project to upgrade and widen Southern Boulevard from I-95 to US 441/SR 7.
 Between 2003 and 2008, it was transformed into a limited-access highway with freeway-grade diamond interchanges at the most congested intersections, with traffic signals remaining at others.

 In Hendry County, a project to improve the intersection between SR 80 and US 27 and add an overpass was completed at the end of 2014.
 SR 80 was widened from east of LaBelle to CR 833 west of Clewiston in 2020.
 This widening eliminated the last two-lane undivided segment of SR 80, and it is now at least four lanes from Fort Myers to West Palm Beach.

+In 2022, the current bridges across Lake Worth Lagoon between West Palm Beach and Palm Beach were completed, replacing bridges that had been built in 1950.